Linux Piping and Redirection Explained

 wc -l < mynewpipe

-Please note: The execution thread on the sending to the pipe will be locked until the data has been read out from the pipe.
+Please note: The execution thread, when sending it to the pipe, will be locked until the data has been read out from the pipe.
 This means that if there is no service or command pulling data from the pipe, commands or scripts sending data into the pipe will be blocked until the pipe is cleared.

 Teeing Off

-As you may have noticed, when we pipe to a file or other command you cannot see the output on the screen.
-This is because the output was redirected away from stdout to the file or command.
+When we pipe to a file or other command, you cannot see the output on the screen.
+The output was redirected from stdout to the file or command.

-We can, however, use the tee command to split the output of the screen and the output file or command.
+However, we can use the tee command to split the screen output and the output file or command.

 ls > listing.txt